Barcombe: Parish streams

 Like the Bevern Stream, the North End Stream runs to the River Ouse from the South Downs and it also holds many Downland flints brought.
 The stream divides the Hamsey and Barcombe parishes and passes to the south of Old Barcombe.
 There is only one small stretch of public bank path along its entire length.
 There is a bankside Bluebell wood at Conyboro Park.

+Both the Bevern and the North End Stream serve as a nationally significant spawning grounds and nurseries for the Sussex sea trout (Salmo trutta), providing critical cold-water habitat necessary for early lifecycle stages before the fish migrate to the English Channel.
+Together, these watercourses form vital ecological corridors within the Ouse basin, supporting local biodiversity and river health.

 The Longford Stream through the north of the parish and to the west it demarcates the boundary between Barcombe parish and Newick parish.
 Much if its banks are made from Ardingly Sandstone (deep mud) and are botanically rich and support many butterflies and beetles.
 In areas it creates marshy brooks such as Beak's Marsh where archaic fen and damp meadow vegetation partly remains.
 There is a large area of Greater Pond Sedge where roe deer hide.
 The Roman road to London passed across the eastern part of the marsh.

-The streams are known for their sea trout populations, which grow to large sizes and return year after year.
-Sadly these populations are on the brink of collapse due to mismanagement of these waterways, largely by Southern Water and sometimes farmers who have allowed their effluent to overflow into them.
-Wild salmon, which once bred in these waters, are now very rare.